-9.4.1 Before beginning any tree removal operation, the chain saw operator and/or crew leader shall carefully consider relevant factors pertaining to the tree and site and shall take appropriate actions to ensure a safe removal operation.
+9.4.1 Before beginning any tree removal operation, the chain saw operator and/or arborist in charge shall carefully consider relevant factors pertaining to the tree and site and shall take appropriate actions to ensure a safe removal operation.
 Factors to consider may be, but are not limited to, tree decay, tree lean, and wind.